Lithuania in the Eurovision Song Contest 2019

-Lithuania participated in the Eurovision Song Contest 2019 with the song "Run with the Lions" written by Ashley Hicklin, Eric Lumiere and Pele Loriano.
+Lithuania was represented at the Eurovision Song Contest 2019 with the song "Run with the Lions", written by Ashley Hicklin, Eric Lumiere, and Pele Loriano.
 The song was performed by Jurij Veklenko.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select the Lithuanian entry for the 2019 contest in Tel Aviv, Israel.
 The national final took place over seven weeks and involved 49 competing entries.
 The results of each show were determined by the combination of votes from a jury panel and a public vote.
-In the final, eight artists and songs remained and "Run with the Lions" performed by Jurijus was selected as the winner.
+In the final, eight artists and songs remained and "Run with the Lions", performed by Jurijus, was selected as the winner.

 Lithuania was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 16 May 2019.
 Performing during the show in position 12, "Run with the Lions" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Lithuania placed eleventh out of the 18 participating countries in the semi-final with 93 points.